kakashidinho/HQEngine/README.md

 3. How to build
 ----------------------------
 - Windows Desktop:
-	- Open solution "/HQEngine/VS/HQEngine.sln".
+	- Open 3D Math library's solution "/HQEngine/VS/HQEngineUtilMath.sln".
+	- Select Build->Batch Build->Build to build various versions (Debug/Release) of Math library.
+	- Open game framework's solution "/HQEngine/VS/HQEngine.sln".
+Note: it's normal if there's a error popup saying that a C sharp project cannot be opened because you are using Visual C++ Express.
 	- Config Prerequisites' include and libraries paths.
+	- Build solution.
+	- Output dll and exe files are in "/HQEngine/VS/Output/Debug" folder.
-	- Build and run "test" project.
+	- run "test" project.
 - Android:
 	- *TO DO*
 - Windows Store App: